matthew-mojira/430465816/hustler/README.md

-Fraudster is like fraud, but with a heavy amount of refactoring on the backend to make things look nicer.
-No new features (except pleasantries).
+Hustler is like hustle, but I remade the 65816 library to make it much easier/consistent to write the assembly in Racket.